AshMagill/mernrod/README.md

   <h3 align="center">Larbs React Bootstrap Script</h3>

   <p align="center">
-  A Script for installing a fast and effective working environment for the MERN and PERN stack, its designed to be installed on a fresh, minimal Arch system (for those new to Arch I recommend using Archlabs as a base install).
+  A Script for installing a fast and effective development environment for the MERN and PERN stack, its designed to be installed on a fresh, minimal Arch system (for those new to Arch I recommend using Archlabs as a base install).
     <br />
     <!--<br />-->
     <br />